hoanganhduc/hoanganhduc.github.io/reconf/talks/index.md

 {:toc}

 </div>

+# Talks at WALCOM 2024 (2024-03)

+For more information, see the [conference's website](https://www.kono.cis.iwate-u.ac.jp/~yamanaka/walcom2024/).

+* **[Invited Talk]** Naomi Nishimura. **Reasons to Fall (More) in Love with Combinatorial Reconfiguration**.
+* Guilherme D. Da Fonseca, Yan Gerard and Bastien Rivier. **Short Flip Sequences to Untangle Segments in the Plane**.
+* Yuya Yamada, Mutsunori Banbara, Katsumi Inoue, Torsten Schaub and Ryuhei Uehara. **Combinatorial Reconfiguration with Answer Set Programming: Algorithms, Encodings, and Empirical Analysis**.
+* Naoki Domon, Akira Suzuki, Yuma Tamura and Xiao Zhou. **The Shortest Path Reconfiguration Problem Based on Relaxation of Reconfiguration Rules**.
+* Jeffrey Kam, Shahin Kamali, Avery Miller and Naomi Nishimura. **Reconfiguration of Multisets with Applications to Bin Packing**.

 # Combinatorial reconfiguration in plane graphs - a short overview and some open problems, by Oswin Aichholzer, at the Graph Drawing and Combinatorial Geometry Workshop (2023-11-16)